watsang/masterthesis-2014-2015/Literature_research/README.md

 [Synthetic Microbial Communities](http://www.ncbi.nlm.nih.gov/pubmed/24274586) -- Instead of sampling microbial communities from nature, assembling microbial communities is a good way to perform controlled experiments.

 [Practical tools for microbial ecology](http://www.ncbi.nlm.nih.gov/pubmed/18331337) -- some useful parameters to describe microbial communities.
 One meaningful parameter is species diversity index and evenness.

-For people who want to get into the biodiversity debates in ecology, the list of articles below may be a good start.

 ## Diversity indices.
 =====================